vtex/cli-plugin-plugins/README.md

 # Aliases

-Over time in the Heroku CLI we've changed plugin names, brought plugins into the core of the CLI, or sunset old plugins that no longer function.
+Over time in the VTEX CLI we've changed plugin names, brought plugins into the core of the CLI, or sunset old plugins that no longer function.
 There is support in this plugin for dealing with these situations.

 For renaming plugins, add an alias section to `oclif.aliases` in `package.json`: